EdgeApp/yaob/README.md

 }
 ```

-The `yaob` library will bridge class properties, such as methods and getters, but not instance properties.
+The `yaob` library will not bridge property or method names that begin with an underscore.
 This means that `this._multiplier` will not be visible to the client.
 The client will only see the `double` method and the `version` getter.
-If you need to expose instance properties to your users, just provide the appropriate getters.
+This provides a simple way to make things private.

 ### Server Side